nkoh1/DS5100-Final-project/README.md

-# Monte Carlo Project
+# Monte Carlo Package

-This is a recreation of the Monte Carlo project that involves the simulation of rolling dice, flipping coins, and analyzing text.
+This is a recreation of the Monte Carlo simulation which involves rolling dice, tossing coins, and analyzing text.
 The following methods and classes were used in the creating of this project:

 ## Classes and Descriptions: